 Golmud River

-Originating from the Kunlun Mountains, the middle reaches of the Golmud River have eroded thousands of slates for a long time, forming a one-step natural wonder with the cliffs facing each other and tens of meters deep.
+Originating from the Kunlun Mountains, the middle reaches of the Golmud River have eroded thousands of slates for a long time, forming a one-step natural wonder with cliffs facing each other and tens of meters deep.

 Kunlun Mountain Pass

-The Kunlun Pass has a towering terrain, cold and humid climate, thin air, unique ecological environment, and spectacular natural scenery.
+The Kunlun Pass has a towering terrain, cold and humid climate, thin air, a unique ecological environment, and spectacular natural scenery.
 There are rolling mountains, abrupt snowy peaks, and vast grassland.
 Although the permafrost of the Kunlun Pass does not melt all year round, the meadows on the surface of the permafrost are full of green pastures.
 Every summer season, the grass is full of bright and dazzling wildflowers, which is really beautiful.

 Kunlun Bridge